What is a proctectomy?

 It can happen anywhere along the digestive tract.

 What are the risks of a proctectomy?

 Every surgery has risks.
 The risks of this surgery include:

-Infection at the skin incision site or inside the stomach
+Infection at the cut (incision) site or inside the belly (abdomen)

 Blood clots that form in the leg veins and then move to the lungs (pulmonary embolism)

 Leaking inside your body at the joined tissues and vessels

 Trouble passing urine

 Wound healing problems or opening of the wound

 Scar tissue (adhesions)